hforge/ikaaro/docs/rest.rst

 Update
 ==============

-The PUT request method is used to update a resource.
+The POST request method is used to update a resource.
 Such a request looks like this::

   POST /;rest_update HTTP/1.1